Skip To Main Content

 The Board prohibits discrimination and harassment, including sexual harassment, of students at school or at school-sponsored or school-related activities.
 The Board also prohibits retaliatory behavior or action against any person who reports, files a complaint or testifies about, or otherwise supports a complainant in alleging discrimination or harassment.
 Any prohibited conduct that occurs off campus or outside of school-related or school-sponsored programs or activities will be regarded as a violation of district policy if it interferes with access to any school program or services or creates a hostile school environment for the complainant or victim of the conduct.

 PPS will use age-appropriate preventative and responsive strategies that empower victims of discrimination and harassment, ensure school safety, and support positive behavioral change.
-We will emphasize training and education of all school members to prioritize the prevention and de-escalation of bias related incidents.
+We will emphasize training and education of all school members to prioritize the prevention and de-escalation of bias-related incidents.
 We will use educational interventions to resolve issues when possible, keeping the following at the forefront:

 • We will focus on the safety and well-being of the targeted person/groups throughout the investigation and resolution of a report or complaint;